m-lab/prometheus-support/README.md

 This repository uses Cloud Build to build and deploy changes to the cluster.
-The default Cloud Build service account cannot deploy the cluster without having certain RBAC permissions assigned to it in the cluster in advance, before `apply-global-prometheus.sh` gets run for the first time.
+The default Cloud Build service account cannot deploy the cluster without having certain RBAC permissions assigned to it in the cluster in advance, before `apply-global-prometheus.sh` runs for the first time.
 In order to apply these changes, run the following script (located in this directory):

 ```